 5. The Resolution: Treat Yourself Right

 Self-care.
-It’s the newest buzzword, but it’s important: You need to love yourself well so you can love those around you well, including your tiny human.
+We hear it all the time for good reason: You need to love yourself well so you can love those around you well, including your tiny human.
 If you’re going to keep one resolution this year, make it this one.

 How to Make It Happen: Expand your definition of self-care.
 Sure, it can mean indulging in candle-lit bubble baths and chocolate, but real self-care includes opting for carrot sticks instead of potato chips, going to sleep instead of staying up too late watching TV, or doing that 20-minute workout when you’d so much rather chill with a cup of coffee.
 Those are the little changes that will help you be the best mom and the best you all year long.